-If you don't already see an endocrinologist, you'll likely be referred to one if you start showing signs of diabetes complications.
-An endocrinologist is a doctor who specializes in treating metabolic disorders, such as diabetes.
-You may also be referred to a doctor who specializes in treating nervous system problems (neurologist).
+If you don't already see a specialist in treating metabolic disorders and diabetes (endocrinologist), you'll likely be referred to one if you start showing signs of diabetes complications.
+You may also be referred to a specialist in brain and nervous system problems (neurologist).

 To prepare for your appointment, you may want to: